What is Deburring

 image showing deburring

-Deburring is a crucial step for both safety and quality reasons.
+Deburring is an important step for both safety and quality.

 Here are the main reasons why deburring is necessary: